GURS FELLOWSHIP & MATCH

 Fellowship Program Description:

 This is a very busy clinical fellowship in both male and female genitourinary reconstruction.
 The mainstay of our male cases include excision of Peyronies plaque w autologous dermal grafting, tunica plication, all types of male urethroplasty and bladder neck reconstruction, hypospadias repair, prosthesis surgery both penile and AUS including complex redo cases, plus complex fistula repairs both male and female.
 We perform more male than female surgeries but the fellow will finish this program well trained in female pelvic medicine and reconstructive surgery including all types of slings, mesh removal and reconstruction, repair of cystocele, rectocele, enterocele and vaginal prolapse.
 Other female cases include urethroplasty, diverticulectomy, urethral construction with local flaps, and transvaginal urethral closure with diversion.
-We do mostly open abdominal surgery for bladder and upper tract problems including ureteral reimplant with bladder flap, ileal ureter, ileal loop urinary diversion, and bladder augmentation with catheterizable stoma.
-We have 2 full days in the OR (Tu, Th) with two flip rooms each day, two full clinic days (M, W), with Friday as half day clinic or research time for the fellow.
+We now perform mostly robotic surgery for all abdominal procedures.
+We operate on Tuesday, Thursday, and Friday.
 This program is an apprenticeship in reconstructive urology with a lot of hands on teaching and a very strong clinical experience.
 I look forward to meeting you and discussing our program in more detail.
 Please call or send an email to make arrangements for a visit to Fort Worth!

 Eligibility Requirements/Criteria (When Applicable):